What does my baby look like?

 Actions to take

 You might not feel pregnant yet, but it’s time to start looking after yourself and your precious cargo.
-This week we look at food and nutrition in pregnancy.
+This week we're looking at food and nutrition in pregnancy.

 Your body is working hard to grow a baby but it’s super-efficient, which means there’s no need to ‘eat for two’.
 You won’t need to up the calories until your final trimester (and that’s just by 200 calories a day).
 Tackle pregnancy munchies by eating small meals often to keep your blood sugar levels steady.